Sjors/nado-book/taproot/schnorr-libsecp256k1.md

 Oh, the library is included in the software package when you download it.
 And the binary file contains some of the Bitcoin Core specific stuff, and then a whole bunch of libraries, and that's what makes it so big, around 20 megabytes.

 Aaron Van Wirdum:
-Right, so when you download Bitcoin Core, the software, Bitcoin 20 is the newest one I guess, then you actually download, when in this case now OpenSSL anymore, but for Bitcoin 19 you actually downloaded a whole OpenSSL library.
+Right, so when you download Bitcoin Core, the software, Bitcoin Core 20 is the newest one I guess, then you actually download, when in this case now OpenSSL anymore, but for Bitcoin 19 you actually downloaded a whole OpenSSL library.

 Sjors Provoost:
 Yeah, that's correct.